Exploring tech-based remote voting; political consensus needed for it: EC officials to par panel | Politics

 - India

-The Election Commission officials has informed a parliamentary panel exploring technology-based remote voting solutions while asserting that political consensus is the way forward for introducing this voting methodology in the country, sources said on Friday.
+The Election Commission officials have informed a parliamentary panel that political consensus is the way forward for introducing technology-based remote voting, sources said on Friday.

 Officials also informed the panel that the commission had initially explored options with reputed academic institutions for blockchain based internet voting, sources said.